Praqma/rook-ask-demo/README.md

 This repo is used to demo Rook.io and ASK at Code-Conf 2019.
 The code here will not be maintained when Code-Conf has passed.

 ## Prerequsits
 You need to have a Kubernetes cluster up and running, and helm installed.
-The code in this repo has been tested on Kubernetes version 1.15.2 with the feature gate ```VolumeSnapshotDataSource=true``` turned on.
+The code in this repository has been tested on Kubernetes version 1.15.2 with the feature gate ```VolumeSnapshotDataSource=true``` turned on.
 The cluster used is spun up using Rancher RKE.
-The ```/rke/cluster.yaml``` file used to create the 4 node cluster can be found in this repo as well.
+The ```/rke/cluster.yaml``` file used to create the 4 node cluster can be found in this repository as well.

 > I created and prepared the VM's with my KMV project, found here : https://github.com/hoeghh/rancher-launcher-kvm